cris96spa/Boston-Housing-Prediction/README.md

 ## Dataset

-The Boston Housing Dataset contains information about various attributes of houses in Boston, including the number of rooms, the age of the house, the distance to employment centers, and more.
+The Boston Housing Dataset contains information about various attributes of Boston houses, including the number of rooms, the age of the house, the distance to employment centers, and more.
 The target variable is the median value of owner-occupied homes.

 ## Project Structure